uzh-bf/gbl-knowledge/definitions/Bloom's Taxonomy.md

-The Bloom Taxonomy is a framework to classify statements of what we
+The Bloom Taxonomy is a taxonomy of educational objectives.
+It serves as a framework to classify statements about the expected learning as a result of instructions.

-is a hierachical structure of the six major categories of the Cognitive Process of learning.